 Contoura Vision/Custom Eyes with Foresight

-Contoura Vision / Custom Eyes with Foresight is an advanced, personalized laser vision correction technique that maps data points of your eyes.
-By treating even the tiniest irregularities on the cornea, it offers unmatched clarity, contrast, and sharpness.
-This technology is tailored uniquely to your eyes, aiming for vision beyond 6/6 — often referred to as super vision.
+Contoura Vision / Custom Eyes with Foresight is an advanced, personalized laser treatment for eyes to remove specs.
+This vision correction technique maps detailed data points of your eyes.
+By treating even the tiniest irregularities on the cornea, it offers exceptional clarity, contrast, and sharpness.
+The technology is uniquely tailored to your eyes, aiming for vision beyond 6/6 — often referred to as super vision.

 LASIK (Laser-Assisted In Situ Keratomileusis)